bitrix24/b24restdocs/api-reference/crm/leads/crm-lead-update.md

 {% note info %}

-Additionally, to find out the required format of the fields, you can execute the method [crm.lead.fields](crm-lead-fields.md) and check the format of the incoming values of these fields.
+Also, to find out the required format of the fields, you can execute the method [crm.lead.fields](crm-lead-fields.md) and check the format of the received values for these fields.

 {% endnote %}

 {% note info %}

-When adding a lead, you cannot explicitly set the indicator for a repeat lead (the `IS_RETURN_CUSTOMER` field), however, this field automatically takes the value Y if you specify a value for `COMPANY_ID` or `CONTACT_ID` when adding the lead.
+When adding a lead, you cannot explicitly set the repeat lead indicator (the `IS_RETURN_CUSTOMER` field), however, this field automatically takes the value Y if you specify a value for `COMPANY_ID` or `CONTACT_ID` when adding the lead.

 {% endnote %}